 From its start, Gothic literature reheated and spiced up leftovers from the past.
 It’s no accident the Gothic more or less began in the late 18th century when the Industrial Revolution was just gearing up.
 Artifacts of Old World aristocracy and medieval Catholicism were crumbling away.
 Economic, social and technological rifts were starting to bury them.

 But partly as a result, those relics were gaining a sexy, new aura and power.
-They had the precious value of the antique, the repressed.
+As Walter Kendrick argues in ‘The Thrill of Fear,‘ they had the precious value of the antique, the repressed.
 They signified the old and otherworldly.
 We’re talking about monks and graveyards, castles and monasteries, virtuous maidens imperiled by brooding aristocrats.
 Think of ‘Dracula,’ and you’ve pretty much got the Gothic wrapped up in a coffin, a crucifix and an opera cape.

 But Mary Shelley’s ‘Frankenstein, or The Modern Prometheus ‘ (1818) and Robert Louis Stevenson’s ‘The Strange Case of Dr. Jekyll and Mr. Hyde’ (1868) are distinctly modern, regardless of the garlands of Gothic gloom they borrowed to cheer up the place.
 ‘Frankenstein’ – adapted to the stage by Nick Dear and thunderously directed by Joel Ferrell – is the story of a man inventing another man, indeed, a superman, and then abandoning him to his fate.
 What could be more modern and high-tech?
 It’s the Garden of Eden without God.